CrossPad/.github/profile/README.md

 ## ✨ Why CrossPad?

-CrossPad is a music controller built **from scratch** — PCB to pixel.
-It's not a firmware flashed onto someone else's board.
-The schematics, the firmware, the GUI framework integration, the desktop simulator, and even the Claude-Code developer tooling are all open and hackable.
+CrossPad isn't another closed box with a logo on it.
+It's an **open platform for programming your own beat machine** — designed for two crowds that usually have to choose sides:

+- 🎧 **Producers & beatmakers** who want a portable, expressive sampler they can take anywhere and actually perform with.
+- 🔧 **Tinkerers & makers** who want hardware they can open, program, modify, and extend — firmware, schematics, everything.

+CrossPad ships as a ready-to-play instrument **and** as a hackable dev platform.
+Same device, your choice.

+- 🎒 **Take it anywhere.** Built-in 2000 mAh battery, compact body, stereo line out — your studio fits in your pocket.
-- 🎹 **Play it.** 4×4 velocity-sensitive RGB pads, rotary encoder, crisp 320×240 color LCD with animated LVGL UI.
+- 🎹 **Play it.** 16 velocity-sensitive RGB pads, rotary encoder, and a touchscreen color LCD with an animated LVGL UI.
-- 🔊 **Hear it.** Built-in FM synth, mixer, and effects chain with I2S audio out.
+- 🔊 **Hear it.** Built-in sampler plus FM synth, mixer, and effects chain.
+SD card for your sounds, stereo line out with independent mixing.
-- 🔌 **Connect it.** Class-compliant MIDI over USB, BLE, and UART — no drivers.
+- 🔌 **Connect it everywhere.** Class-compliant MIDI over USB, BLE, and UART — plus WiFi for network features.
+No drivers, no dongles.
 - 🧩 **Extend it.** Modular app system — drop in a new app (sequencer, sampler, piano…) without touching the core.
+Write apps in C++ and they run on both real hardware and the simulator.
+- 🔨 **Build it yourself.** Engineered for DIY assembly — no soldering required.
+Components chosen to stay accessible and swappable.
-- 💻 **Develop it anywhere.** A PC simulator with full feature parity — build and test apps in seconds, no hardware required.
+- 💻 **Develop anywhere.** A full PC simulator with feature parity — build and test apps in seconds, no hardware needed.
 - 🤖 **Build it with Claude.** A dedicated [MCP server](https://github.com/CrossPad/crosspad-mcp) gives Claude Code 17 tools to build, test, screenshot, inject input, search code, tweak settings, and inspect runtime state.
+- 🌍 **Fully open.** PCB to pixel.
+Schematics, firmware, GUI, tooling — all public, all hackable.
+The components were picked so you can actually rework and remix the design.

 <div align="center">
 <img src="../docs/images/simulator_launcher.png" alt="App Launcher" width="320">